fansible/symfony-ansible/README.md

         host: "%"
         pass: "{{ name }}"

-You can then run your ansible provisioning.
+5) If you have already installed Ansible, you can now run your provisioning.
 For your vagrant: `vagrant provision`
 For any hosts: `ansible-playbook -i app/config/ansible/hosts/HOSTNAME vendor/fansible/composer/playbook.yml -u root`.

 ## Bonus step for Vagrant

-You need to create Here is a Vagrantfile you can use for your project:
+1) You need to create Here is a Vagrantfile you can use for your project:

     # -*- mode: ruby -*-
     # vi: set ft=ruby :